 Effective for stock issued after April 4, 2025.

 What is QSBS?
 QSBS refers to shares in a qualified C-corporation that meet specific IRS requirements under Section 1202 of the tax code.
-These companies must be domestic, actively engaged in business (not primarily holding investments), and have assets below $50 million when the stock is issued.
+These companies must be domestic, actively engaged in business (not primarily holding investments), and have assets below $75 million (up from $50 million prior to OBBBA) when the stock is issued.
 If certain conditions are met, investors may exclude a portion—up to all—of their capital gains from federal taxes when they sell the stock.

 Key Changes Under the OBBBA